 I also spent some time in Otaru, famed for being the best place in Hokkaido for sushi, a prefecture that already in itself is famous for having some of the best seafood in Japan.

 Sapporo also has quite a lively nightlife, especially in Susukino, just a stone’s throw away from the festival in Odori Park.
 I found a place, Gossip Lounge, where the cover charge also included FIVE drinks, and for just another $1 you could increase that amount to ten.
-Not only that, but for the first time ever, I actually found a few places that would amazingly let foreigners in for free, to varying results of atmospheres.
+Not only that, but for the first time ever, I actually found a few places that would amazingly let foreigners in for free (but not others), to varying results of atmospheres.
 Just as in Fukuoka or Osaka, Hokkaidans were incredibly friendly and welcoming.
 And you know, for a city where the temperatures got to -20, at the same time you could hardly have expected to feel so warm.

 Two years ago, two major things happened: Nagoya, the capital city of Aichi Prefecture, was voted the least appealing city in Japan (or rather, it was ranked lowest among the major cities for its appeal).
 Then, in April, another stunning revelation to the world– the opening of freaking LEGOLAND Japan, and really the main reason I decided to head up to Nagoya for the weekend.